manoMotta/FoodOrderingApp/README.md

 ## About the project ##

 The Motta's Pizzeria project aimed to create a full stack food ordering application, where the customer can add pizzas to their cart, pay via paypal and, finally, track the order.
-In addition to having an admin dashboard protected by cookie auth with the functions of managing orders and products
+The project also has an admin dashboard protected by cookie auth with the functions of managing orders and products

 ## Technologies ##